 Students must successfully pass a comprehensive exam in order to be eligible for graduation from the MS in Counseling degree program.
-The DGC currently uses the Counselor Preparation Comprehensive Exam (CPCE) developed by the National Board of Certified Counselors (NBCC).
-Students take the CPCE at a conveniently located approved Pearson VUE facility (see location information below) for a \$150 testing fee.
-This option is appealing because it allows students more flexibility with scheduling their examination.
-The DGC faculty determine pass/fail standards on the CPCE each semester based on national norms.
-Students who fail the CPCE twice are required to complete a comprehensive exam remediation plan.
-A student will not be approved for graduation until a passing score on the CPCE is obtained and/ or a comprehensive exam remediation plan is successfully completed.
-Students can find additional CPCE resources, including study materials, here.
+The DGC currently uses the Counselor Preparation Comprehensive Exam (CPCE) developed by the Center for Credentialing & Education, Inc. (CCE).
+Students may take the CPCE at a conveniently located, approved Pearson VUE facility (see location information below) or remotely with an approved personal computer for a \$150 testing fee.